kiat/tx-soil-moisture/report/solar-radiation-gps-location-check.md

 **In Progress...**

+# Solar Radiation GPS Location Check

+The relevant code can be found in

+We expect solar radiation to be low during the night and high during the day.
 By knowing the times of sunrise and sunset, we can determine the night time indices for each station.
 However, the exact timing of the sunrise and sunset changes by location and time.
 We can find the sunrise and sunset times using NOAA solar calculations: https://gml.noaa.gov/grad/solcalc/.
 The functions `get_julian_datetime()` and `get_sunlight_time()` perform these calculations.